tmszrbn/wheatherapp/README.md

+To use this repository you have to obtain api key for Weatherbit API.
+Its free version is sufficient, https://www.weatherbit.io/ .

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>